Summer Enrollment Begins on March 25 Click here for Registration Form.

 Maine requires 24 credits of coursework for Special Education 282 Certification.
 Participants in the Alternate Route to Certification program may take eight courses or only selected courses, depending on how many credits they need to reach the required 24 credits.

 UMF Special Ed Alternate Route to Certification (SPARC) courses are open to all practicing Special Education educators holding a baccalaureate degree, including in-service educators, those working in Birth to Age 5 intervention settings, Ed Techs, and others.
-The UMF SPARC program include twelve online graduate courses are offered on a rotating schedule.
+The UMF SPARC program includes thirteen online graduate courses, which are offered on a rotating schedule.
 For this program, there is no need to apply for admission to UMF.
 Participants must have access to students with special needs in order to complete assignments for courses.